Host a Conversation

 If you are hosting your conversation at a public place such as a park, please check with the location on where and what is acceptable and follow all necessary rules for the facility.

 If you’re hosting your conversation at a community center or hall, please make sure to reserve the location in advance.

-Wherever you plan to host, make sure you let your guests know if you will provide food or if they will be purchasing their own food, providing a dish to share or bringing their own individual meal.
+Wherever you plan to host, make sure you let your guests know if you will provide food or if they will be purchasing their own food, providing a dish to share, or bringing their own individual meal.

 What happens after the event?

 - Share your stories: Stories will be shared to inform and inspire new solutions that address our priorities and aspirations.
 These stories will ultimately build a deeper and broader civic voice in our region.
-We encourage all participants to share insights, photos and videos on social media using #OnTheTableAkron.
+We encourage all participants to share insights, photos and videos on social media using the hashtag #OnTheTableAkron.

 - Complete a short survey: Share your experiences, thoughts and ideas that arose from these conversations.
 Be part of the community report.